juwai/style-guide/document.md

 ## How to deploy

-For internal project, [juw.ai](https://github.com/juwai/juw.ai) for example, should write the deployment down.
+For internal project, you should also write about deployment.

 + machine IP and path
 + how to deploy the project to there